 Get Your "om" on at Sedona Ranch

 Yoga is synonymous with Sedona, so it's a must for any yogi to practice there.
-What's even better is immersing yourself in a four-day retreat at Sedona Ranch led by Fernanda Durlene.
-You can expect acupuncture, reiki or sound healing, a sage clearing, a tour to Shaman's cave, journaling, soul coaching, and, of course—lots of yoga.
+Consider immersing yourself in a four-day retreat at Sedona Ranch led by Fernanda Durlene.
+You can expect acupuncture, reiki and sound healing, a sage clearing, a tour to Shaman's cave, soul coaching, and, of course, lots of yoga.

 Go for a Slide Down Slide Rock